 Faced with her husband's questioning after the duel between Pierre and Dolokhov, she did not hide it but spoke bluntly:

 "Why should you believe that he is my lover? . . .
 Why?
 Because I like his company?
 If you were wiser and more lovable, I should rather be with you."

-Helen's death seems a bit sloppy at first, and Tolstoy's handling of it should be to show that she is capable of mastering the sky but unable to defeat destiny.
+Helen's death seems a bit sloppy at first, and Tolstoy's handling of it should show that she is capable of mastering the sky but unable to defeat destiny.
 Speculation from the text seems to imply that her life of debauchery led to pregnancy.